monstagorilla/VA/README.md

 ### VA logo

-The VA logo is a figurative trade mark and has a dedicated licens.
+The VA logo is a figurative trade mark and has a dedicated license.
 For more information, see the [README file in the logo folder](logo/README.md).

 <center>
 ![alt text](logo/VA_logo_solitaire_bt_300x200.png "Official solitaire VA (Virtual Acoustics) logo, black & transparent")